-Primarily hair type is determined even before birth by genetics in our DNA, and the deciding component of our hair pattern is our hair follicle.
+Our hair type is determined even before birth by genetics in our DNA.
+The deciding component of our hair pattern is our hair follicle.
 The extent of curl depends on the shape of your follicle, whether your hair is:

 The greater lop-sided your hair follicle is, the curlier hair will be.